teodorpatras/SideMenuController/README.md

 <a name="customisation"> Customisation </a>
 --------------
-In order to customize the `SideMenuController` appearance and behaviour, you can play with the `SideMenuController .Preferences` structure.
+In order to customise the `SideMenuController` appearance and behaviour, you can play with the `SideMenuController .Preferences` structure.
 It is split into two sub structures:

 * ```Drawing``` - encapsulates customisable properties specifying how ```SideMenuController``` will adjust its layout, positioning on screen.
 * ```Animating``` - encapsulates customisable properties specifying which animations will be used for different components.